MOST POPULAR CHANGE RISKS

 What is a Change Risk Assessment?
 Why is it Important, and do You Need a Risk Analysis Matrix?

-A change management risk assessment is the process involved in analyzing, identifying, and understanding the risks that a change management program will face throughout the lifecycle of the change implementation.
+A change management risk assessment and management is the process involved in analyzing, identifying, understanding, managing and reporting on the risks that a change management program, business initiative, or project will face throughout the lifecycle of the change implementation.

 As a Senior Change Management Lead, I have delivered large scale change programs that impacted thousands of employees and stakeholders across Citigroup, Intel, HSBC, the Federal Reserve Bank, Apple, Cisco, and other firms.
 Throughout my tenure as a Change Manager, I have identified key change management risks that can derail business initiatives and change programs across any organization – if they are not effectively resolved or mitigated.